Sleep Deprivation is Torture

-Struggle to End Solitary Confinement
+Struggle to End Long Term Solitary

-Updates and background information on the hunger strikes of 2011 and 2013: Prisoner Hunger Strike Solidarity Blog and our Hunger Strike page.
+For further updates and background information on the hunger strikes of 2011 and 2013: Prisoner Hunger Strike Solidarity Blog and our Hunger Strike page.
 Read why prisoners participated in this protest and understand their demands.

 Please sign the online petition and continue to contact state officials to demand oversight of CDCR to assure that all core prisoner demands are met.